crocoder-dev/serverless-email-example/README.md

 `sendReports` is triggered when there is an event with `detail-type: report.send` sent to EventBridge bus instance.
 The schema of the event can be found [here](https://github.com/crocoder-dev/serverless-email-example/blob/main/serverless-reports/src/sendReports.json).

+### AWS X-Ray

+AWS X-Ray tracing is enabled for every lambda and managed services that can be deployed by serverless-reports, serverless-mail & serverless-api.
+You can see traces and service maps of the whole solution by visiting [this link](https://eu-central-1.console.aws.amazon.com/xray/home?region=eu-central-1#/service-map).

+![X-Ray Service Map example][x-ray-trace]

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Contributing